 Chairman’s Opening Statement - Subcommittee on Federal Lands

 Congressman McClintock is the chairman of the Subcommittee on Federal Lands.
-The subcommittee held a legislative hearing on June 15, 2017.
+The subcommittee held a legislative hearing on June 15, 2017 on draft legislation of the Resilient Federal Forests Act of 2017 (Rep. Westerman).
 Congressman McClintock delivered the following opening statement:

 Chairman’s Opening Statement